 We may look around the church of God and wonder why so many are not being healed.
 Geoff Preston, suffering a chronic illness himself, uses his experiences to assure us that God is working out even these matters for our good.

-Many people may have seen "Lessons from the Geese" in a business setting, but Mike Ford shows how these lessons can benefit us in God's church.
+Many people may have seen "Lessons from the Geese" in a business setting, but these lessons from the creation likewise apply to the church.
+Here's how.

 God has called us to be "faithful pillars" in His house.
-John Reid explains what a pillar is, what we need to be doing to become pillars and the reward of a "faithful pillar."
+The Bible teaches what we need to be doing to become pillars, and the reward of a "faithful pillar."

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.